AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 ## `Add Client Credential Client Secret`

-Add a new Secret to a Client Credential Client.
-            A Client can have a maximum of 10 secrets.
+Add a new secret to a client credential client.
+A client can have a maximum of 10 secrets.
 We advise against creating secrets that do not expire.

 ### Request